zulip/zulip/docs/production/deployment.md

 Neither is available in Amazon RDS.
 As a result, if you use one of those providers, Zulip's full-text search will be unavailable.

+## Using an alternate port

+If you'd like your Zulip server to use an HTTPS port other than 443, you can configure that as follows:

+1. Edit `EXTERNAL_HOST` in `/etc/zulip/settings.py`, which controls how
+   the Zulip server reports its own URL, and restart the Zulip server with `/home/zulip/deployments/current/scripts/restart-server`.
+1. Add the following block to `/etc/zulip/zulip.conf`:

+    ```
+    [application_server]
+    nginx_listen_port = 12345
+    ```

+1. As root, run `/home/zulip/deployments/current/scripts/zulip-puppet-apply`.
+This
+  will convert Zulip's main `nginx` configuration file to use your new port.

+We also have documentation for a Zulip server [using HTTP][using-http] for use behind reverse proxies.

+[using-http]: ../production/deployment.html#configuring-zulip-to-allow-http

 ## Putting the Zulip application behind a reverse proxy

 Zulip is designed to support being run behind a reverse proxy server.